 Some specific career fields have their own accrediting agencies, known as programmatic accreditors.
 These agencies accredit specific programs and freestanding schools for professions like law, medicine, education, and engineering.

-For example, the National Architectural Accrediting Board accredits all professional degrees in architecture in the US.
+For example, the National Architectural Accrediting Board accredits all professional degrees in architecture in the United States.
 The American Dental Association, Commission on Dental Accreditation is responsible for accrediting both predoctoral and advanced dental education programs.

-The American Council on Education® (ACE) offers another option known as Credit Recommendation, which connects workplace learning with colleges and universities by helping adults gain access to academic credit for formal courses and examinations taken outside traditional degree programs.
+The American Council on Education® (ACE) offers another option known as Credit Recommendation.
+This program connects workplace learning with colleges and universities by helping adults gain access to academic credit for formal courses and examinations taken outside traditional degree programs.

 Learners who successfully complete training that has an ACE Credit Recommendation can join the ACE Credit Registry and Transcript Service and request an official transcript .
 While ACE Credit Recommendation is not accreditation, it is an evaluation of formal education courses and programs for college-level credit, which can be a signal of quality similar to accreditation.